The initial mass function of stars: The initial mass function of stars

 \term{Early/late-type star} {\it Early-type stars} are hot and massive white-to-blue stars (O-, B- and A-type stars) with high luminosities and short lifespans.
 Their mass exceeds $m=1.4\,M_\odot$.

 {\it Late-type stars} are less hot and less massive red-to-yellow stars (F-, G-, K-, and M-type stars) with low luminosities and long lifespans.
 Their mass does not exceed $m=1.4\,M_\odot$.\\

-\term{Embedded cluster} A spatially (about $<1\,$pc) and temporally (about $<1\,$Myr) correlated dense region in a molecular cloud that undergoes gravitational collapse and forms stars.
-Embedded clusters are the fundamental building blocks of galaxies and contain a simple stellar population.\\
+\term{Embedded cluster} A spatially (about $<1\,$pc) and temporally (about $<1\,$Myr) correlated dense region, or clump, in a molecular cloud that undergoes gravitational collapse and forms stars.
+Embedded clusters are the fundamental building blocks of galaxies, each containing a simple stellar population.\\

 \term{Galaxy} A gravitationally bound stellar population with a half-mass two-body relaxation time (i.e. energy equipartition time scale) longer than a Hubble time.
 A galaxy can contain multiple stellar populations and gas from which new stars can be forming.